Ph.D. Programs and Assistantiships

 Ph.D.
 Programs in Kinesiology

-The Division of Kinesiology, Health and Sport Studies at Wayne State University welcomes Ph.D. applications for tracks in Exercise and Sport Science (ESS) and Physical Education and Physical Activity Leadership (PE-PAL) and Health Education: School or Community Ph.D.
+The Division of Kinesiology, Health and Sport Studies at Wayne State University welcomes Ph.D. applications for tracks in Exercise and Sport Science (ESS), Physical Education and Physical Activity Leadership (PE-PAL) and Health Education: School or Community Ph.D.

 Doctoral training in KHS at Wayne State University pair's students with world-class scholars to train the next generation of university research faculty.
 Students select from two tracks: Exercise and Sport Science or Physical Education and Physical Activity Leadership.
 Students in ESS receive interdisciplinary training in motor learning and control, biomechanics, physical activity and exercise physiology, exercise psychophysiology, disability sport, and sport psychology.
 Students in PE-PAL work directly with faculty in the Center for School Health on physical activity and nutrition programs and interventions in schools and community organizations.
 Doctoral students in both tracks develop scholarly and professional skills through course work, research projects, tailored mentoring with faculty advisors, participation in grant writing, presenting at scientific conferences, and journal publishing.
 Interested students are encouraged to learn more about both Ph.D. tracks by contacting the research faculty.
 Applications can be completed at Graduate Admissions.

 The division offers both Graduate Research Assistantships (GRAs) and Graduate Teaching Assistantships (GTAs).
 Preference is given to students completing doctoral degrees, although students completing master's degrees will be considered.
 Students are invited to apply for GRA and/or GTA positions.